TDahlmann/canpp/README.md

 ## CAN simulation in C++

+- compiler and IDE included, no installation needed
 - one .cpp file per CAN node (see Example ECU_main.cpp)
 - react on CAN-Messages (::onMessage()) or signals
 - send CAN messages